ShreeKeshavan/Email-Password-Authentication--Python/README.md

 # Registration-and-Login-System using python along with File handling and Regular Expression

-This project is a simple registration and login system implemented in Python, using file handling.
+This project is a simple registration and login system implemented in Python, using file handling and Regular Expression.

 ## Features
 - User registration: The system validates the email/username and password input, and stores the user's credentials in a file.
 - User login: The system checks the user's input against the data stored in the file, and allows access if the credentials match.
 - Forgotten password retrieval: The system allows the user to retrieve their password by providing their username.

-## Requirements
-- Python 3

 ## Usage
 1. Run the script with `python main.py`